tcpbypass/KuroCNC/README.md

 ## Why Kuro?

 Kuro CNC is built to be straightforward and effective.
-Whether you're just getting started or you’re building something more advanced, Kuro gives you a solid, no-nonsense base to work from — with just enough raw power to take it further.
+Whether you're just getting started or you’re building something more advanced, Kuro gives you a solid, no-nonsense base to work from .

 ---